 Yes, in fact, cycling at Crater Lake is spectacular.
 Rim Dr is the best cycling route with 33 scenic miles (53.11 km).
 The eight mile (12.87 km), unpaved Grayback Dr is ideal for mountain biking.
 Uphill climbs make cycling challenging and best for experienced cyclists.
 Bicycles share the roads with traffic, often on roads without shoulders.
 Bicycles are not permitted on any park trails.
 Please be prepared for high altitudes and limited access to water.
-There is a $5 fee per bicycle to enter the park.

 Are pets allowed in Crater Lake National Park?

 Yes, pets are allowed in the park adherent to National Park pet guidelines.
 Please keep pets on a six foot (1.83 m) leash or crated at all times.
 Pets are okay on roads, parking lots, campgrounds and designated picnic areas but are not allowed on park trails or in the back-country.
 Please clean up after your pets.

 What animals and birds are in the park?